Kostelec nad Labem

-Kostelec nad Labem ([ˈkostɛlɛts ˈnadlabɛm]; Elbekosteletz) is a town in the Central Bohemian Region of the Czech Republic.
-It has about 4,200 inhabitants.
-The historic town centre is well preserved and is protected by law as an urban monument zone.
+Kostelec nad Labem ([ˈkostɛlɛts ˈnadlabɛm]; Elbekosteletz) is a town in Mělník District in the Central Bohemian Region of the Czech Republic.
+It has about 4,500 inhabitants.
+The historic town centre is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-The village of Jiřice is an administrative part of Kostelec nad Labem.
+Kostelec nad Labem consists of two municipal parts (in brackets population according to the 2021 census):